-This policy applies to the Mayor and City Commissioners and, upon adoption, will become part of the Commission's Rules of Procedure.
+This policy applies to the Mayor, and City Commissioners, and all applicable City board/committee/commission members.
+Upon adoption, this policy will become part of the Commission's Rules of Procedure.
 A separate policy applies to City employees.

 IN GENERAL